GuduleLapointe/w4os/README.md

 - `git clone https://gitlab.magiiic.com/GuduleLapointe/hg_helper_scripts.git`
 - Chose one of the config methods:
-  - Easiest: `mv hg_helpers_scripts /var/www/html/` (or whereever your web root directory is)
+  - *Easiest*: `mv hg_helpers_scripts /var/www/html/` (or whereever your web root directory is)
-  - Safest: recommanded): add this line in your apache config:
+  - *Safests: recommanded): add this line in your apache config:
   `Alias /helper /opt/opensim/lib/hg_helper_scripts/helper`
   (replace path with your hg_helper_scripts directory location, keep "/helper" subfolder even if it does not exiqst for now)
 - cd to the new location
 - run `./setup_dtl_nsl_scripts.sh` to install,
+  - answer "y" to replace or update dtl nsl core scripts
+  - answer "y" to enable Gloebit currency
 - edit config/*.php to suit your grid specific settings

 (if you run the setup script again, your config.php file will be preserved)